Shopify: 3 months for $1/month, plus up to $10,000 credits as you sellStart free

 Where CTR gets misread most often

-• A frequent community pattern is high CTR with weak add-to-cart and purchase volume.
+• A frequent operating pattern is high CTR with weak add-to-cart and purchase volume.
 That usually means the hook pulled in curiosity clicks, giveaway seekers, or the wrong audience rather than real buying intent.

 • Operators also notice the same creative can look healthy in Feed and fall apart in Reels or Stories.
 That is why blended account CTR often hides the real issue.